Scientific program

 Plenary Session 3 – Fertility surgery for endometriosis and uterine disorders

-Chairs: Luigi Cobellis (Italy) & Harald Krentel (Germany)
+Chair: Luigi Cobellis (Italy)

 • Radiological options and uterine sparing surgery: HIFU, UAE – Kaori Koga (Japan)